MSLSC Training Courses

 For more information please contact Anthony at email mslsc.education@gmail.com.

-The course is typically run over two evenings.
+The course may be run over two evenings or over a full day.
 Check the Training Courses Calendar under the Education tab for dates of the next course.

 For more information please contact Anthony at email mslsc.education@gmail.com.

-This course is now even more important as the oxygen component has been taken out of the Bronze course.
-We people on the beach with the competence and confidence to administer oxygen in emergency situation.
+This course is an important extension to the First Aid course and gives our people on the beach the competence and confidence to administer oxygen in emergency situation.

 To register your interest or for more information please contact Anthony at email mslsc.education@gmail.com.